Estuary

 Step 4: Enable Sync Out for SFDC_LOCAL objects

-Step 5: Send Data to Snowflake
+Step 5: Sending and Verifying Data Transfer to Snowflake

 The native integration may have limitations when it comes to complex data transformations or data cleansing requirements.
 In some cases, additional data processing or data preparation steps may be required before transferring data to Snowflake.

-Method 2: Using Bulk API
+Method 3: Using Bulk API for Salesforce to Snowflake Data Migration

 Salesforce provides different general-purpose APIs that you can use to access Salesforce data.
 The general-purpose APIs include: